- Quicktime Player

 TIPS: 4.
 ROLES – tell ChatGPT what role to play (who it is)

-Here is some relevant background information: - I promised this session would be practical and that we'd help participants become aware of some of the major opportunities, risks and challenges generative AI tools offer for them. - In the session, we will focus on the most popular and powerful generative AI tool – ChatGPT - but also see a few others.
+Here is some relevant background information: - I promised this session would offer “a practical workshop and safe space for experimentation" and that we'd focus on how to help fundraisers in three distinct ways: 1. by acting as a partner to improve the quality of work; 2. by providing an assistant and by acting as a new team member to bring in additional skills and 3. by being a team member offering support in new areas. - We will focus on the most popular generative AI tool – ChatGPT, but also see a few others.
 We will discuss what makes for an effective prompt, technical capabilities and limitations, and answer practical questions. - Our aim is to provide support and idea for people already using ChatGPT or who are interested in using it, so they can do it properly and SAFELY and RESPONSIBLY. - The session will last 90 minutes in total, although some of this has already been used in introductions. ----

 ASK: Is this a better response?
 Why?